ZeynepCetinPXL/UX-UI/Anytime Food.md

 # Anytime Food

-I and my partner had to create a business and we chose for an aoo for our own foodtruck.
+Me and my partner had to create a business and we chose for an aoo for our own foodtruck.

 ![AnytimeFood](https://user-images.githubusercontent.com/57445093/198983582-4bc16d14-3f2f-4f53-80dc-dcc64a49fa8f.png)